getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 }
 ```

-For more information about UI Components, see [full documentation]({%- link _documentation/workflow/integrations/integration-platform/ui-components.md -%}).
+For more information, see the [full documentation on UI Components]({%- link _documentation/workflow/integrations/integration-platform/ui-components.md -%}).

 ## FAQ